Affiliate links on Android Authority may earn us a commission. Learn more.

 The best Samsung Galaxy Watch apps for Tizen

 A calculator on your wrist is super handy.
 While perhaps not an essential app, Samsung’s Calculator app does allow users to complete basic mathematic functions on the run.
-The app also has a built-in tip calculator, which makes calculating dinner time overheads a little easier.
+The app also has a built-in tip calculator, making calculating dinner time overheads easier.
 It’s an extremely lightweight app, too, so it’s well worth the install.

 Under Armour’s MapMyRun is another quintessential app for regular runners.
 While it does lack the versatility of Strava, it provides specific and acute details catering to runners.
 This includes real-time stats.
 MapMyRun uses the Samsung Galaxy watch’s onboard GPS to compute distance traveled and pace, too.
 Heart rate monitoring, a live map, and goal-setting smarts add to the experience.